ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 The interest rate r has a smaller effect since it adjusts how much you prefer having money now vs. waiting for the option's profit in the future.

-A lower r decreases the option price since there's not much benefit to holding onto cash right now.
-And a higher r makes cash more attractive because it could grow more in the meantime, so the option price increases.
+A lower r decreases the option price since there's less benefit to holding onto cash right now.
+And a higher r makes cash more attractive, so the option price increases.

 (Going back to sweeping S(0) briefly)